 Maybe you are wondering what BCSPWU stands for.
-Well, Content Services Platform is the “CSP” part (on a related topic, If you’re still using ECM, please consider moving to a CSP instead if you want to survive).
+Well, Content Services Platform is the “CSP” part (on a related topic, If you’re still using ECM, please consider moving to a CSP instead if you want to survive.
+Read this to learn more about What is a Content Services Platform?).
 Regarding B, W, and U - I must admit I just made them up.
 It’s Best in the Whole Universe.
 Which could be considered a slight exaggeration, but I’m a bonified Nuxeo Evangelist, so I can say with all honesty that Nuxeo is, in fact, the Best Content Services Platform in the Whole Universe - BCSPWU.

 Nuxeo Studio is the tool to configure the platform.
 And as a SaaS application, it’s automatically updated at regular intervals.
 Without you having to even lift a finger your browser gets them for you.
 That’s the magic of the SaaS approach!
 And with Nuxeo Studio, you (the user) can see a gentle notification notifying you about what’s new.
 If you’re one of those really detail-oriented people, you can check out the full list of changes on our documentation page: Nuxeo Studio Release Notes.

 We’ve introduced some pretty cool stuff in the past months, such as:

 - In Designer, you can configure your Table Layouts with just a few drag-and-drops and point-and-clicks to set properties.
 Very cool.
 See the Configuring Searches in Nuxeo Studio Modeler & Designer lesson at Nuxeo University to learn more.

 - Constraints can be set for Node/Workflow variables.